dakilaledesma/intro-ml/rnn-tutorial.md

 ```

 Here, we are going to define the alphabet as one long string that we iterate through.
 In addition, we're doing the usual character to int (which you can do ord as well) as you've already learnt, NNs train on numbers.

 ```py
 alphabet = "ABCDEFGHIJKLMNOPQRSTUVWXYZ"

 char_to_int = dict((c, i) for i, c in enumerate(alphabet))
 int_to_char = dict((i, c) for i, c in enumerate(alphabet))
 ```

+We're defining a sequence length of 1 as we're going to learn each letter *one by one* instead of learning, for example, 3 letters to predict the next one.
+In addition, you can see that for every character in your training array (dataX), the "label" character in the test array (dataY) is the next character in the sequence.

 ```py
 seq_length = 1